yos1up/scratch2cpp/web/crx/README.md

 ## Usage

-1. Press `Scratch online editor` button to open the online editor, and create your solution.
+1. Press orange `Scratch online editor` button to open the online editor, and create your solution.

 2. If your solution is ready, download your Scratch project to a local file.
 (File -> Download to your computer)

-3. Return to AtCoder and press `Load Scratch project` button.
+3. Return to AtCoder and press orange `Load Scratch project` button.
 Then select your Scratch project file.

 4. Your Scratch project file will be converted to C++ source, and displayed in the solution form.